 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, (BLS, www.bls.gov) the projected employment of film and video editors and camera operators is expected to increase by about eleven percent from 2014-2024.
+According to the U.S. Bureau of Labor Statistics, (BLS, www.bls.gov) the projected employment of film and video editors and camera operators is expected to increase by about 11% from 2014-2024.
 The BLS stated that the rapid expansion of new forms of entertainment, such as Internet broadcasts and digital movies, will increase the need for camera operators.
-As of May 2015, the annual median salary of a camera operator was $42,530.
+As of May 2015, the annual median salary of these professionals was $42,530.

-Aspiring cinematographers can seek experiential training as well as degree programs at the associate's, bachelor's, and master's level.
-While many programs are generally focused on film production, some offer students the chance to specialize in cinematography, especially at advanced levels.
+Aspiring cinematographers can seek experiential training, as well as degree programs, at the associate's, bachelor's, and master's level.
 These programs can prepare students for various aspects of filmmaking, with many cinematographers starting within lower-level technical aspects of production and working their way up to the position of director of photography.